 - Add the feta to the mixing bowl.

 - Combine all the ingredients, mixing throughly, adding dressing every few stirs until all the ingredients are throughly mixed.
 Taste for seasoning adjustment.

 - Set a bowl of orange and lemon wedges along side the salad for juicing to enjoy extra citrus flavor.

 - Store in a lidded container for up to three days.

 For the Dressing:

-- Add olive oil, zest, orange and lemon juice, mustard and salt to a small bowl.
-Whisk until emulsified.
+- Add olive oil, zest, orange and lemon juice, mustard and salt to a small jar, lid and shake until emulsified.

 Nutrition is provided as a courtesy and is an estimate.
 If this information is important to you, please have it verified independently.